thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 NSPE:
-: Non Secure Processing Environment, the security domain outside of the SPE, the Application domain, typically containing the application firmware, operating systems, and general hardware.
+: Non Secure Processing Environment, the security domain outside of the SPE, the Application domain, typically containing the application firmware, operating systems, applications and general hardware.
 (Equivalent to Rich Execution Environment (REE), or "normal world".)

 # PSA Attester Model